SCECcode/UCVMC/README.md

 Please see the User Guide for more details on how to edit the UCVM config.

 # 5.0 Standard Models and Maps

-The standard models are referenced with the following labels:
+The CVM models available through UCVMC are referenced with the following labels:

 cvmh	     	    SCEC CVM-H
 cvms	     	    SCEC CVM-S4